bualoydgreat/presidential-prediction-facial/README.md

 The aspirants for the past 6 Presidential elections, since 1992, have been collected as the base data for the model.
 These are all generated manually using [Facial Data Generate Notebook](/FacialDataGenerate.ipynb) then encoded to [Facial Data Generate Notebook](/PH_presidential_feature.xlsx)
 Since data targets are unbalanced SMOTE has been implemented.

 ![Methodology](/Screenshots/methodology.png)

 ## Results

 **76.03% Test Accuracy**
 **90.23% Train Accuracy**

 by Random Forest

 kNN - 74.83%

 Decision Tree - 67.72%

 PCC Baseline Accuracy 65.34%

 ![Win Rate](/Screenshots/winrate.png)

+## Conclusion and Recommendations

+The prediction is based mostly on Jawline Prominence produced by carefully selecting the ideal images of candidates.
+The model's accuracy relies on how well the dib 68 points data predicts the facial landmarks.
+Thus these are the things recommended to be improved:

+- Apply Deep Learning Model to increase accuracy.
+- Use larger datasets with other applications.
+- Recreate the Ideal President Face.

 ## Contributing
 Most of these code could soon be improved.